tor-gu/njelections/README.md

 ### Differences between this data set and the official results.

-The official results for Trenton and Robbinsville in the in the 2013 election for Governor are incorrect, by swapping the results for Trenton and Robbinsville for every candidate except Buono.
+The official results for Trenton and Robbinsville in the in the 2013 election for Governor are incorrect, as they swap the results for Trenton and Robbinsville for every candidate except Buono.
 In this package the results are corrected:
 <table class="kable">
 <thead>
 <tr>